aws-samples/aws-step-functions-business-rules-orchestration/README.md

  1. git clone the repository

- 2. Build the spring boot drools java application cd drools-spring-boot mvn clean package

- 2. Build the docker image ( pre-requisite docker should be installed and started ) mvn docker:build
+ 2. Build the sprint boot application and docker image ( pre-requisite docker should be installed and started ) cd drools-spring-boot mvn clean package

  3. Tag the image as latest
     docker tag drools-rule-app:0.0.1-SNAPSHOT drools-rule-app:latest